 Please do not include author names or identifying information in the article file; instead, provide this information in the cover page, as a separate file.

-A Manuscript Submission Checklist is available to guide you through the process.
+A Manuscript Submission Checklist to guide you

 Cover page file

 Each manuscript submission should include a cover page file that is separate from the manuscript file.
 The cover page must contain the title of the article, and names, academic degrees, and current professional affiliations of all authors.
-Previous affiliations and degree-granting institutions should not be listed unless the research in the manuscript was carried out in
+Previous affiliations and degree-granting institutions should not be listed unless the research in the manuscript was carried out in completion of a degree.
+For authors in private practice, affiliation should include city and state or country of practice.
+For institutionally affiliated authors, affiliation should include professional title, department (if any), institution name, city, and state or country.
+All authors should be listed on the cover page.
+No authors can be added after submission.

 The cover page should also identify the corresponding author and list that author’s email address and complete mailing address.